top of page

 I spent months trying to make the right decision on what company to choose for the task.
 I was hoping that I wouldn't get scammed out the money that I saved for so long to invest in this project.
 I interviewed several local contractors.
 I had a hard time finding a contractor in my particular area.
 I was surprised on how high some of the bids were.
 I feel like I'm really good at estimating prices.
 I just was not convinced that it would cost as much as I was being quoted from contractors.
 The lowest bid I received, the contractor mentioned that I would need to put down a deposit to book the job.
 He was very knowledgable based on previous conversations, but he mentioned he did all the work himself.
 I began to question in my head how he was able to spend so much time with me on the phone providing me with information when he was the only worker.
 After much review digging, I noticed that he never actually finished most of the jobs that he started.
 Long story short, I'm grateful I didn't choose him to do the deck rebuild.

 I lucked up on my research and found out that Lowe's offered deck repair installation service.
-They happen to be offering a discount on this service at the time.
+They happened to be offering a discount on this service at the time.
 The quote was just a little higher than one of the lowest quotes that I received.
 I was willing to bet on Lowe's more than some of the contractors I interviewed.
 I'm glad I did!
 I could have really been in a bad situation if I chose one of those contractors.

 My Lowe's installation project turned out great!
 It took less than week from start to finish for my project to be completed.
 Additional time was added due to rain and slowed down progress a little.
 I'm so happy I made the decision to choose Lowe's for this project.
 Peace of mind is worth it!
 I was able to get a quality deck done correctly.
 Permits were appropriately pulled and quality craftsmanship was delivered.
 Take a look at the pictures below to see the progress of the before, during, after, staining, and sealing process!